How to Secure Disaster Relief Options for Small Businesses

-In this post, we’ve compiled five options related to disaster relief for small businesses.
+In this post, we’ve compiled five tips for small businesses dealing with disaster relief.
 Whether your business has already experienced the devastation of hurricanes, or you simply want to be prepared for the future, these tips will benefit you.

 Disaster assistance for businesses is provided by the federal government through many avenues.
 Most relevant for small business owners, though, are the SBA disaster loans.